 Pioneer Patterns: 21 Sewing Patterns Inspired by Laura Ingalls

-Journey back to the 1800s with these vintage sewing patterns inspired by Little House!
+Journey back to the 1800s with these vintage sewing patterns inspired by Little House on the Prairie!

 We are adding the pattern to your Sewing Patterns.